Decision-making skills key to surviving teen years

-“The frontal lobes, which help put the brakes on the desire for thrills and risk-taking, are among the last areas of the brain to develop,” said Elliot-Engel.
+“The frontal lobes, which help put the brakes on the desire for thrills and risk-taking, are among the last areas of the brain to develop,” said Elliott-Engel.

 There are steps parents can take to help their teens make better decisions.
 After helping them define the problem, parents should teach teens that there are six primary steps to decision making:

 - List the choices

 - Think about the pros and cons of each choice